reactiveui/ReactiveUI.SourceGenerators/README.md

 ### Usage ObservableAsPropertyHelper with Observable Method

-NOTE: This does not support methods with parameters
+NOTE: This does not currently support methods with parameters
 ```csharp
 using ReactiveUI.SourceGenerators;